arthuradams/not-jeopardy/README.md

 Image display was implemented, though I realized really doing images properly would require work with scaling them to fit a box, and lots of Photoshop fun to make them look "pretty",

-Why is there a picture of a woodchuck with the Superman question?
-Because the question was originally, "how much wood could a woodchuck chuck..." and I kept the image because it amused me.
 ### Gold
 | As a user  | I want to  |
 |---|---|